aws-samples/serverless-patterns/activemq-private-lambda-java-sam/README.md

 # activemq-private-lambda-java-sam
-# Java AWS Lambda DocumentDB Streams consumer, using AWS SAM
+# Java AWS Lambda ActiveMQ (in private subnets) consumer, using AWS SAM

 This pattern is an example of a Lambda function written in Java that consumes messages from Amazon MQ (Apache ActiveMQ)